“Pink Skies” Lyrics Meaning (Zach Bryan)

 I bet God heard you comin’

-The idea of them entering heaven in a way that God couldn’t ignore makes the sadness feel less heavy, like there’s still a sense of humor and energy even in death.
+The idea of them entering heaven in a way that God couldn’t ignore adds a bit of humor to the sadness.

 Verse 3: Memories Tied to Smells and Fights